aryansrivastav74/Cloud-Assignments/Cloud Assignment 1/README.md

 📝 Form Data Collection & Cloud Storage App

   A robust Django-based registration system designed with security and cloud scalability in mind.
-This application handles user data through a multi-layered validation pipeline and is deployed on a Google Cloud Platform (GCP) Compute Engine instance.
+This application handles user data through a multi- layered validation pipeline and is deployed on a Google Cloud Platform (GCP) Compute Engine instance.

 Overview